Revolution-Spaced Output-Feedback Model Predictive Control for Station Keeping on Near-Rectilinear Halo Orbits: Background

 \subsection{Navigation Filter}

-We consider an extended Kalman filter (EKF) to estimate the spacecraft state.
-Let $\hat{\xbold} \in \mathbb{R}^6$ and $\Pbold \in \mathbb{R}^{6 \times 6}$ denote the state and covariance estimates of the filter, respectively.
-We briefly present the prediction and update steps of the EKF, along with the measurement model and the impulse events.
+We consider an extended Kalman filter (EKF) to estimate the spacecraft state. \review{Let $\hat{\xbold} \in \mathbb{R}^6$ and $\Pbold \in \mathbb{R}^{6 \times 6}$ denote the estimate of the state $\xbold$ and the state covariance, respectively.} We briefly present the prediction and update steps of the EKF, along with the measurement model and the impulse events, \review{where predicted quantities at $t_k$ based on $t_{k-1}$ are denoted by $(\cdot)_{k}^-$, and updated quantities following a measurement or a maneuver at $t_k$ are denoted by $(\cdot)_{k}^+$.}